ChanceYoung/ChanceYoung.github.io/_projects/packagingversion1.md

 layout: default
 ---
 ## The Problem
-Our team was asked if there was a way to reduce the human error in manual entry of a serial number into our system.
+Our team was asked if there was a way to reduce the human error in manual entry of a serial number into our ERP system.
+See, they were manually entering serial numbers into the system, which at its peak was over 300 guns per day.
+Thats a LOT of room for human error to creep in.
+A poorly written letter here, and 8 that looks like a B there,

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTM4NDEyNDc5XX0=
+eyJoaXN0b3J5IjpbMTA1NzEwNjYyMl19
 -->